jts307/MazeProject1/DESIGN.md

 ##### In amazing_client.c:

 Inputs:
-- The program takes the following command line arguments, given by AMStartup.c:
+- The program takes the following command line arguments, given by *AMStartup.c*:
   - `AvatarId`
   - `nAvatars`
   - `Difficulty`
   - Host name or IP address of the server
   - `MazePort`
-- The log file listed in the outputs for AMStartup.c.
+- The log file listed in the outputs for *AMStartup.c*.
 - The program takes input from the maze server in the form of the messages defined in [amazing.h](amazing.h).
 These include `AM_MAZE_SOLVED`, `AM_UNKNOWN_MSG_TYPE`, `AM_UNEXPECTED_MSG_TYPE`, `AM_AVATAR_OUT_OF_TURN`, `AM_TOO_MANY_MOVES`, `AM_SERVER_TIMEOUT`, `AM_SERVER_DISK_QUOTA`, and `AM_SERVER_OUT_OF_MEM`.

 Outputs:
-- Each avatar will log their success/progress into the log file, including the `AM_MAZE_SOLVED` message .
+- Each avatar will log their success/progress into the log file, including the `AM_MAZE_SOLVED` message.
 - An ASCII drawn image of the maze is printed to standard output during each avatar’s turn.
 - Messages to the server, these can be found in [amazing.h](amazing.h).
 These include `AM_AVATAR_READY` and `AM_AVATAR_MOVE`.